The GED diploma or certificate is awarded by your state when you have passed the four independent subject tests of the GED exam.

 If you have a GED diploma, new job options will open up to you.
 There are many high-paid jobs with an even higher than average salary.
 To check your earning potential, use our calculators.

 Enter the total number of hours that you’re working per week.

 Enter the amount of your hourly wage.

-Our calculator shows you your salary after getting a GED diploma as a weekly, monthly, and annual overview.
+Our paycheck calculator shows you your salary BEFORE and AFTER getting a GED diploma as a weekly, monthly, and annual overview.

-Our calculator adds up 30% to your current salary.
-This an average amount that most people get after earning their GED diploma.
+Our calculator adds 25% to your current salary.
+This is an average amount that most people get after earning their GED diploma.

 If you would decide to continue your education even further, your salary will go up even higher.